COVID-19: Researchers find new routes for oxygen | DW | 26.05.2021

-Ventilators are in high demand due to COVID-19.
+Ventilators are in high demand because of COVID-19.
 Supply is tight.
 As an alternative, could we get oxygen through our backsides?
 It's not as odd as you think.

 Japanese researchers say mammals can breathe through their intestines.